 The software’s graphics and control loops will adjust automatically to match the type of vessel currently in use, with all procedures defined for each vessel type available to use via a single interface.

 TrueBio can also be integrated with a range of manufacturing execution systems (MES) and enterprise management systems.
 These overarching systems are responsible for the planning, logistical and financial analysis of the whole process.

 The software can also export reports suitable for a number of different platforms, making it easier to integrate with these wider systems.
 TruBio can generate and publish reports in a wide range of formats, including PDF and Excel files, or data can be made available via the software’s web portal for instant access.

 Looking at the wider field, what are some of the main challenges associated with bioprocessing?

 Femi Egbebi: Bioprocessing is complex with many variables to consider; for example, the cell line, media feeds and process conditions, such as temperature and pH, which need to be controlled.
-Achieving an optimal process can feel like a puzzle that needs to be solved in order to ensure tighter growth and product quality.
+Achieving specific process goals of can feel like a puzzle that needs to be solved in order to arrive at the optimal combination of productivity and product quality.

 Media and feed are huge parts of this puzzle because each contains hundreds of components.

 How can media analysis help to simplify this process and make this puzzle easier to solve?